linuxcnc-probe-screen/probe-screen-ng/README.md

  Install.
 -----------------------------------------------------------------------------
+1. see "psng/install_del_from_your.hal"
-1. Delete (or comment out) from all .hal files lines of the form:
+   Delete (or comment out) from all .hal files lines of the form:
 ```sh
 #loadusr -W hal_manualtoolchange
 #net tool-change iocontrol.0.tool-change => hal_manualtoolchange.change